 Swelling is a normal occurrence after surgery.
-To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
+To minimize swelling, apply an ice bag, or a plastic bag, or a towel filled with ice on the cheek in the area of surgery.
 Apply the ice 10 minutes on, 20 minutes off, as much as possible, for the first 24 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Do not drink alcohol.
 Return to a normal diet as soon as possible unless otherwise directed.

 Be sure to take the prescribed antibiotics as directed until finished to help prevent infection.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed chlorhexidine oral rinse (Peridex®) before bed.
-The day after surgery, the chlorhexidine should be used twice daily, after breakfast and before bed.
+The day after surgery, chlorhexidine should be used twice daily, after breakfast and before bed.
 Be sure to rinse for at least 30 seconds, then spit it out.
 Warm salt water rinses (1/2 teaspoon of salt in an 8 oz. glass of warm water) should be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas.